stepanv/jpf-jdwp/README.rst

  1. JDWP (debugee-side) to JPF implementation in project ``gov.nasa.jpf.jdwp``

-    * still based on GNU Classpath JDWP project (mainly written by Keith Seitz)
+    * for the network related layer, I'm using a part of GNU Classpath JDWP project (mainly written by Keith Seitz)

-      with reimplemented JDWP-to-VM interface

-    * following pending changes:
-       * complete redesign and
-       * refactor and
-       * JDWP 7 specification implementation
-       * JDWP BE idea of working redesign

-      might lead to complete from GNU-Classpath-JDWP separation
  #.
 JDI (dubugger-side) to JPF implentation in project ``jdi-test``

     * meant as a proof of concept only